 There are three main discussion lists, highlighted below, which correspond tot he three areas in which the Foundation is principally involved, and a series of discussion lists which connect with our special interest groups.

 You can be added to the discussion list(s) with any kind of email address, but if you wish to access the online archive associated with each list, you will need a googleaccount (this is solely because our discussion lists are hosted by googlegroups).
 If you don't have a googleaccount, they are easy to set up.
-To join a list, please email Hannah.
+To join a list, please email Sophie.

 There are four different options for how you can receive discussion list emails:

 ALL (emails come into your inbox as they are sent)